 - Who should have financial or medical power of attorney for them?

 Mediation can get emotional.
-But it's important to remember that the goal of the mediation process is to make decisions, not to explore family members' feelings and emotions.
+But it's important to remember that the goal of the mediation process is to make decisions and learn skills to help make decisions in the future.
+Feelings and emotions may be explored in the process.

 Why choose eldercare mediation?

-Sometimes people think that the only way to settle difficult family problems is to go to court.
-Mediation is a good alternative to hiring attorneys.
-It's usually much less expensive and much faster than taking the legal route.
-Left to themselves and with a good mediator to help them along, family members can often find good solutions to family problems.
-And since they come up with the solutions themselves, the members of the family are more likely to make sure that the solutions work.
+With a good mediator to help them along, family members can often solve family problems.
+And since they come up with the solutions themselves, they are more likely to make sure that the solutions work.

-Mediation is a good choice when elder family members aren't mentally competent enough to make decisions all on their own.
-A mediator can make sure that these older adults have a say in what happens to them.
+Mediation is a good choice when family members don't agree on decisions about the caregiving, money, safety, health, or housing of their elders.
+A mediator can help families reach agreement about these tough decisions and make sure that older adults have a say in what happens to them.
 This can be reassuring to elders who may feel like the choices being made about them are out of their control.

 Sometimes a judge will order a family to use a mediator.
 But things usually go better when someone in the family makes the suggestion.
 Elderly parents can also add a rule to their will or living trust.
 The rule would require that the family use mediation to help solve family problems.

-Whether you use a trained eldercare mediator or someone else, the important thing is to find someone outside of your family who can:
+You may use a trained eldercare mediator or someone else.
+But the important thing is to find someone outside of your family who can:

 - Run the meetings without favoring any one side.

-- Make sure that everyone is heard, including the parent(s)—even if the parent has Alzheimer's or dementia.
+- Make sure that everyone is understood, including the elderly person.

 - Help the family settle issues that keep them apart.